-Please contact the Course Reserves Coordinator or call (617) 353-3153 with your course reserves materials, and with any other questions on course reserves policies.
+Please contact the Course Reserves Coordinator or call (617) 353-3153 with your course reserves materials, electronic reserve materials, and with any other questions on course reserves policies.

 Any personal materials you place on reserve, both books and photocopies, are restricted to use within the library.
 If you would like students to be able to borrow these materials for a 24 hour period, please let us know when you supply the materials.
 All personal materials are returned to faculty at the end of each semester.

 Part-time faculty members may request materials for course preparation by contacting the Faculty Liaison (x3-8879).
 Our guideline is five requests per week.

-Most copy requests will be filled electronically by sending you PDFs or links to reliable sources.
+Most requests will be filled electronically by sending you PDFs or links to reliable sources.
 If you would prefer to receive a print document, please indicate this when placing your request.

 Materials from libraries on the Charles River Campus will be retrieved within two business days.
 Materials will be held at the Circulation Desk for pickup.
 All books are subject to recall for use by other patrons.
 Materials from the Alumni Medical Library may be requested through interlibrary loan.

 The interlibrary loan supervisor coordinates interlibrary loan for part-time faculty to obtain books and photocopies from libraries outside BU.
 Interlibrary Loan requests are limited to materials for course preparation.
 Please contact us (353-8412) with complete citations for the items to be obtained.

 Adjunct faculty may borrow books from law treatise collections when they are teaching.
 Law Reserve materials and Law materials marked Limited Circulation, Library Use Only, or Non-Circulating may be borrowed by law faculty for a two week period.
 Any borrowed law library materials should be returned within six weeks after the course is completed.

 If you receive a recall notice for law materials and you need the material beyond the new due date, please contact the Faculty Liaison to make arrangements for continued use.

 Overdue notices and recalls from other B.U. libraries will be sent to your BU email address.